Best Gmail Organization Hacks

 All you need to do is create a unique email alias each time you sign up for an online service.
 We recommend you make your email aliases as self-explanatory as possible so that you immediately know which email alias is used for what purpose.

-It's also a good idea to set up a filter to automatically label email addresses to your email aliases when they arrive in your inbox.
-Read the first tip in this article to learn how to create Gmail labels and automatically assign them to email messages.
+Set up a filter to automatically label email addresses to your email aliases when they arrive in your inbox.
+Read the first tip in this article to learn how to create Gmail labels and automatically assign them to email messages

 Gmail lets you customize your inbox in a number of different ways.
 Click the Settings cog icon in the upper-right corner and go to the Density section.
 You can now switch between three different views: